"Syuzhet for Dummies" (updated 2025)

 Jockers responds to the mathematical questions Swafford raises by arguing that while dictionary-based algorithms do indeed have the potential to misread individual sentences, most times in traditional literary works ambiguous sentences will be surrounded by contextual sentences that clarify the mood.
 On average, Jockers suggests, the algorithms do a pretty good job finding the average sentiment of larger chunks of text, while they might indeed be prone to misread very small samples.

-On the visualization question, the most damning point Swafford makes is that Jockers’ beautiful, hyper-simplified sentiment graphs are based on a method (Fourier Transformation + a low pass filter) that is likely to introduce false artifacts upon visualization (she calls them "ringing artifacts").
+On the visualization question, the most damning point Swafford makes is that Jockers’ clear and striking sentiment graphs are based on a method (Fourier Transformation + a low pass filter) that is likely to introduce false artifacts upon visualization (she calls them "ringing artifacts").
 So the problem isn't that these diagrams are too clean and simplified to be useful, the problem is in fact that they might not be true to the text.

 I'm not going to take a strong position on the controversy around Syuzhet here.
 Ted Underwood made what I thought was a useful point about the issue in his blog post shortly after the controversy began: